-Whenever you have any changes in your contact information or training plan, you must alert InterExchange immediately so we can keep your SEVIS record up-to-date.
-Changes in your contact information can include a new email or residential address or phone number.
-Changes in your training plan can include a new supervisor, additional responsibilities and tasks, or a new salary or stipend amount.
+Whenever you have any changes to your contact information or training plan, you must alert InterExchange immediately so we can keep your SEVIS record up-to-date.
+Changes to your contact information can include a new email or residential address or phone number.
+Changes to your training plan can include a new supervisor, additional responsibilities and tasks, or a new salary or stipend amount.

-Every month of your program, you will receive an email from us to verify your program is going well and that your contact information is still the same.
+Every month of your program, we will check in with you to ensure that your program is going well.
+You will receive an email from us to verify your current contact information, and this is also a great opportunity to let us know about any issues or concerns you may have about your program.
 You must respond to these monthly check-in emails in order to remain active on the program.